kwunhangwong/SNNGX_qSNN_encryption/README.md

-# SNNGX_qSNN_encryption
+# SNNGX Genetic Alogrithm

 ![commit badge](https://img.shields.io/badge/private-8A2BE2)
 ![commit badge](https://img.shields.io/badge/Binary-Neural%20Network-blue)

 ## Description

-**This project performs efficient SNNGX weight-bit (MSB) encryption against quantized Spiking neural networks as an IP protection method and demonstrates biologically-plausible UNIVERSAL UTILITY on SNN models**
+**This code performs efficient SNNGX weight-bit (MSB) encryption and quantization on float32 Spiking neural networks and demonstrates biologically-plausible UNIVERSAL UTILITY on SNN models**

 **There are SNNGX Encryption implementation, Random bit Encrpytioin baseline and Potential attack threats in this repository and some pretrained weights over NMNIST and DVS128Gesture.**

 ![FGSM_GA_illustration_v2](https://github.com/u3556440/SNN_security/assets/56315946/976bca55-fb5a-4f1a-bd0e-18a3aa95ad84)

-**This project was supported by the University of Hong Kong, EEE. \
+**This project was supported by AI Chip Center for Emerging Smart Systems (ACCESS) and the University of Hong Kong, EEE.
 Currently restricted to internal usage only.**

 ## Quick Start